UWFormulaN/Website/data/jobs/instrumentation-team-member.md

 ---
-title: "Instrumentation Team Member"
+title: "Instrumentation Team (Electronics)"
 subteam: "Instrumentation"
-description: "Help build and optimize our custom Scanning Tunneling Microscope for nanocar characterization."
+description: "Help build our custom Scanning Tunneling Microscope."
 requirements:
-  - "Currently enrolled in Engineering Physics, Electrical Engineering, or related program"
   - "Experience with hardware development and testing"
   - "Understanding of electronics and signal processing"
+  - "Understanding of probe microscope theory"
 preferred_qualifications:
   - "Previous experience with microscopy or imaging systems"
   - "Knowledge of vacuum systems and ultra-high vacuum techniques"
   - "Experience with LabVIEW or similar instrumentation software"
-application_deadline: 2024-12-31
+application_deadline: 2025-06-27
 form_elements:
   - type: paragraph
     content: "Answer the following questions using information from <a href='https://dberard.com/home-built-stm/ https://www.bc.edu/bc-web/schools/morrissey/departments/physics/labs/Zeljkovic-Lab/research/stm-tip-preparation.html' target='_blank'>STM Tip Preparation</a> and <a href='https://dberard.com/home-built-stm/' target='_blank'>Home Built STM</a>.
 Feel free to draw on things you've learned in courses or researched yourself.
 Explain your reasoning! <br>  <br> If you have issues accessing the paper, please reach out to <a href='mailto:uwformulanano@gmail.com'>uwformulanano@gmail.com</a>."
   - question: "Describe the theory behind the STM.
 What causes a tunnelling current?
-How can we use an STM for racing nanocars?"
+How could we use an STM to race nanocars?"
     name: "theory_behind_STM"
     type: "textarea"
     required: true